ALexeyP0708/php_proxy_object/README.md

 Action handlers (getter | setter | caller | isseter | unseter | iterator) are assigned for each member of the observable object .
 A similar principle is implemented in javascript through the Proxy constructor.
 When accessing a member of an object, through the proxy object, the assigned handler for the specific action will be invoked.
+Where the component can be applied:
+- mediator for data validation;
+- access to private data of an object through reflection;
+- dynamic data formation, and generation of other properties;
+- dynamic data requests, for example from a database;
+- other options  .

 The following actions exist when accessing the members of an object:
 set - member entry